Work With Us

 1. Direct Clinical Services

-• Implement crisis or pre-crisis intervention procedures with potentially suicidal, homicidal or severely disabled clients.
-Make appropriate referrals to consulting psychiatrists or inpatient psychiatric facilities to prevent further destabilization.
+c.
+Implement crisis or pre-crisis intervention procedures with potentially suicidal, homicidal, or severely disabled clients.
+Where appropriate referrals will be made to consulting psychiatrists or inpatient psychiatric facilities to prevent further destabilization.

-• Clarify priority problems, goals for change, and session limits according to agency policy to assist clients in developing appropriate expectations for treatment in relationship to the agency.
-Use a variety of psychotherapeutic treatment approaches and interventions to change targeted behaviors and stabilize adaptive behaviors with individuals, couples, and families.
+e.
+Clarify priority problems, goals for change, and session limits according to agency policy to assist clients in developing appropriate expectations for treatment in relationship to the agency.
+Use a variety of psychotherapeutic treatment approaches and interventions to change targeted behaviors and stabilize adaptive behaviors with individuals, couples and families.

 2. Client Information System

-• Provide necessary client information to other agencies or health care providers to coordinate services to identified clients
+c.
+Provide necessary client information to other agencies or health care providers to coordinate services to identified clients.

-• Participate in agency meetings, committees, and special projects to enhance professional expertise.
+b.
+Participate in ongoing agency meetings, committees and special projects to enhance professional expertise.

-• Complete all mandatory education requirements by specified deadlines.
+c.
+Complete mandatory education requirements by specified deadlines.

-• Participate in staff meetings and in-services to keep abreast of agency policies and procedures, meet requirements for continuing education, and upgrade professional knowledge.
+d.
+Participate in required staff meetings and in-services to keep abreast of agency policy and administrative procedures, meet requirements for continuing education, and upgrade professional knowledge.

 4. Consultation/Networking